CharlesDDNoble/LIMS/README.md

 ### Description
-This is the Library Inventory Management System (LIMS) made as part of our (*insert names*) WMU Database Management Class Final in 2020.
+This is the Library Inventory Management System (LIMS) made as part of our WMU Database Management Class Final in 2020.
 The LIMS replicates a standard library inventory tracking system using C# as the base language and MySQL as the DBMS.
 The intended users of the application are employees at a library as well as library customers.